hotwired/turbo-site/_source/handbook/06_building.md

 })
 ```

+Annotate elements with `data-turbo-cache="false"` if you do not want Turbo to cache specific elements.

 ### Detecting When a Preview is Visible

 Turbo Drive adds a `data-turbo-preview` attribute to the `<html>` element when it displays a preview from cache.
 You can check for the presence of this attribute to selectively enable or disable behavior when a preview is visible.